 Light and Temperature

 Light is a primary factor in petal color, and if it is in short supply, a paler flower may result.
 Peonies should be given full sun to partial shade and protected from high winds and harsh conditions.
-Cool weather may also create a more colorful flower than warm or hot weather.
+Cool weather may also produce a more intensely colored flower than warm or hot weather.